CLASS OF 81

 A Collection of New Zealand Garage bands, 1981

-The Class of 81 was an attempt by myself to put together a collection of the vast numbers of new and unrecorded bands around New Zealand, and Auckland in particular, at the end of 1980.
+The Class of 81 was an attempt by myself to put together a collection of some of the vast numbers of new and unrecorded bands around New Zealand, and Auckland in particular, at the end of 1980.

-The bands themselves were inspired by the anyone-can-do it attitude that the punk and post punk global revolution had encouraged.
+The bands themselves were inspired by the anyone-can-do-it attitude that the punk and post punk global revolution had encouraged.
 In the same way that The Beatles had, a decade and a half earlier, opened the floodgates, so did the events of 1976 in the US and the UK.

 By the end of 1980 there were hundreds of young bands playing gigs all over the country, and, in particular, every garage on Auckland's North Shore seemed to be home to an aspiring bunch of pop stars.
 The catchphrase 'the North Shore Invasion, was commonly heard around town, and I was intrigued, not just by that, but by the wave of new acts I was hearing everywhere.